 Despite this, numerous examples of how Abraham conducted his life by faith are given.
 But, of course, none stands out as brightly as his willingness to sacrifice Isaac—who was the very one through whom a major, major step of the fulfillment of God's promise would come.
 And God has called us to the same inheritance, to rule within it, and to be a blessing to all.
 Can we live our lives by faith as our father, Abraham, demonstrated in over 100 years of testing?
 Can we dedicate our life to sacrificing the desire to walk according to the beat of the same drum as this world?

 I know that our calling is almost too big, too great, for our minds to contain with any real sharp definition.
 "We look through a glass darkly," as Paul said; and we have a strong tendency to drift, to wander from the vision.
 But we at least have had the benefit of modern technology.
 Things like space travel, electronics, television, and movies can even be of some help.
 They can stir our imagination.
-They can give us insight and understanding that those who went before us didn't have the benefit of.
-But please understand that these mechanical and electronic gadgets are not really what God wants us focus on, because that's not where 'the good life' lies.
+They can give us insight and understanding that those who went before us did not have the benefit of.
+But please understand that these mechanical and electronic gadgets are not really what God wants us focus on, because that is not where 'the good life' lies.

 But nonetheless, God expects us to catch the same vision that He expected the ancients to catch.
 The vision of a far better world, of peace, of harmony, of productivity, and fulfillment based upon a divine government of loving wisdom, foresight, cooperation, compassion, and endless accomplishment.
 Much of this vision arises from making comparisons between what God promises in His Word and what we see and hear happening in the world today.